 Accordingly, the following Saturday the company rep came out to the house.
 Over the course of an hour or so he discovered that by putting a number of Solar Panels on our roof we could lower our electric bill by about a third.
 The rep remarked that anybody doing the math should be able to realize the savings going Solar provided.
 So we did the math.

 Tallying up the electricity bill savings, it would take approximately 18 years to pay for the panels if they could completely reduce your electricity costs to $0.00 annually.

-But to be fair, the Federal Government subsidy being provided to those who install Solar Panels before 2016 could reduce that recovery period to slightly over 12 years if your bills is zeroed out with the solar panels installation.
+But to be fair, the Federal Government subsidy being provided to those who install Solar Panels before 2016 could reduce that recovery period to slightly over 12 years if your bills were zeroed out with the solar panel installation.

 Here in Nevada the average electricity bill per household is $1,620 a year[ii].
 Therefore you could end up saving $534.60 a year but would end up paying more much than that back to the solar company who installed your panels.
 Growing savings like this is really problematic if you desire to create wealth, and here’s why.